-- If your vehicle is not equipped with 4×4 (and off-road tires), DO NOT attempt to drive into the heart of RED SANDS, because YOU WILL get stuck in the fine sand.
-Park at any of the entrances to avoid having to dig yourself out.
+- If your vehicle is not equipped with 4×4 (and off-road tires), DO NOT attempt to drive into the desert in East El Paso, because YOU WILL get stuck in the fine sand.

-- When riding at RED SANDS use appropriate safety equipment.
+- When riding ATV’s, UTV’s, ROV’s anywhere in the desert use appropriate safety equipment.
 In Texas, you are required to wear a helmet and eye protection on ATV’s / UTV’s.
 You must also display front and rear lighting at night.
 Additionally, you can be cited by Law Enforcement for having a passenger on a single passenger ATV.
-You can also be cited for riding recklessly or consuming alcohol while operating a vehicle.
+You can also be cited for riding recklessly or consuming alcohol while operating an off-road vehicle.

-- When riding at RED SANDS, please use a whip & flag on your off-road vehicle.
-Injuries occur at RED SANDS because riders fail to see each other behind sand dunes and around blind corners on narrow trails.
+- Its always a good idea to equip your off-road vehicle with a whip & flag.
+Some accidents occur because riders fail to see each other behind sand dunes and around blind corners on narrow trails.
 A whip & flag allows other riders to identify your position and will prevent a collision.
-Whips & flags can be purchased at RENT AN UTV OFF-ROAD ADVENTURES at the main entrance.

-- When riding at RED SANDS, please be aware that you are not the only person out there.
+- When riding in the desert, please be aware that you are not the only person out there.
 Anticipate that there will be other riders around blind corners and on the other side of sand dunes.
-Red Sands is not a controlled and regulated park.
+The desert area in East El Paso is not controlled or regulated like a traditional off-highway park.
 There are no traffic control patterns or devices in place.
-You ride at your own risk.
+You ride at your own risk in the desert.

-- When riding at RED SANDS, do not ride over ANY sand dune without first stopping at the top of the dune to check the other side.
-MOST sand dunes at RED SANDS are sloped on one side and have drop-offs on the opposite side.
+- When riding in the desert, do not ride over ANY sand dune without first stopping at the top of the dune to check the other side.
+MOST sand dunes at are sloped on one side and have drop-offs on the opposite side.
 You can easily go air-borne and crash!
 Additionally, there could be other vehicles or people on the opposite side of the dune that you can’t see.
 So, stop at the top of the dune and ensure its safe, before proceeding.

-- RED SANDS is not easily accessible by ambulance and other first responders.
+- Desert areas in east El Paso are not easily accessible by ambulance and other first responders.
 YOU RIDE AT YOUR OWN RISK.
 Always have a buddy with you and carry a cell phone, preferably with GPS capability.
-If you need help dial 911 or contact TEXAS RESCUE PATROL (915) 302-5300.
+If you need help DIAL 911

-Over the years, RED SANDS has been home to hundreds of weekend off-road enthusiasts who truly appreciate the area and have gone to great lengths to clean and maintain the area.
-Unfortunately, despite their great efforts, many visitors continue to litter.
+Over the years, the desert areas in East El Paso have been home to thousands of off-road enthusiasts who truly appreciate the area and have gone to great lengths to organize community desert clean-up events to preserve the local eco-system.
+Unfortunately, despite their great efforts, many folks continue to litter.
 Broken beer bottles, nails from burnt pallets, wire from burnt tires, and other debris continue to plague the area.
-RED SANDS is a beautiful area that sadly many folks take for granted.
+The desert in East El Paso is a beautiful area that sadly many folks take for granted.
 As a community, we can do better.
-Help us spread the word and please follow these simple suggestions when visiting RED SANDS.
+Help us spread the word and please follow these simple suggestions when visiting local desert areas.

 - Bring a trash bag and use it.
 Pack out what you packed in.

-- Please throw your trash away in the dumpster.
-Please do not leave your bags of trash at Red Sands.
+- Please throw your trash away in a dumpster.
+Please do not leave your bags of trash in the desert.
 Nobody is going to pick it up for you.
-There is a large commercial dumpster at the main entrance.
-Please use it to discard your trash.
-The dumpster is not for local residents to use for their personal waste.
-This dumpster is being provided to help keep the area clean.

 - Please do not burn tires or pallets.
 The combustible material will burn away, but the nails in the pallets and the steel wire in the tires will not burn away.
 The metal objects left behind will eventually end up in someone’s tires or just remain trapped in the sand to further pollute the area.
 Additionally, burning tires is illegal.
 The fumes are toxic and dangerous to your health.

-Be a “RED SANDS HERO” and help spread the word that littering at RED SANDS is NOT cool.
+Be an “ECO-HERO” and help spread the word that littering in the desert is NOT cool.

-When visiting RED SANDS politely encourage those around you to use the dumpster.If you see someone illegally dumping tires, building materials, furniture, or other large debris, please report it to authorities.
-You can always dial 911 or contact TEXAS RESCUE PATROL (915) 302-5300.
+Always encourage those around you to use trash bags.If you see someone illegally dumping tires, building materials, furniture, or other large debris in the desert, please report it to authorities by dialing 911.